paceline/super-rentals-backend/README.md

 # super-rentals-backend

 This is a simple MEEN-style (MongoDB, Express, Ember, Node) backend for the Ember tutorial [super-rentals](https://guides.emberjs.com/release/tutorial), which only includes a mock backend.
+Example running at https://super-rentals-fullexample.herokuapp.com/.

 ## Usage